SplunkSec/.conf2015/README.md

 	ln -s vfeed.db vfeed.sqlitedb

 Install the DB Connect 1 app in Splunk.
-An example database config file is included in this repository.
+Point Splunk at the path to the vfeed.sqlitedb file.
+The config asks for a username, but it's irrelevant.

 I have noticed some occasional consistency problems in the data, such as having garbled CVE IDs and a few other things.
 I have created a lookup table for virtually every table in vFeed and created a search to dump that table and sanitize the data.
 Since vFeed is aggregating and normalizing data from the Internet, it has to work with what it has.
 Sometimes the originating data source doesn't include the URL for things like vendor advisories and such.
 I have done my best to add URLs to everything that I could.